Sanif007/sms-scammer/README.md

 # E.164 error :
 You can solve this error by purchasing api and inserting it in code manually - [click here ](https://textbelt.com/purchase/?generateKey=1)

+# Api adding :
+New feature is added to make adding your purchased api easily.